datanav/docs/hub/deprecations.rst

 This transform transforms all the keys of an entity to lower case (optionally recursively).

 ..
 Note::
-  We strongely recommend using DTL transform to replace ``lower_keys`` transform.
-See example of DTL transform bellow.
+  We strongly recommend using DTL transform to replace ``lower_keys`` transform.
+See example of DTL transform below.

 Example of DTL transform to replace lower_keys:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^